matt769/slam_with_ceres/README.md

 ## TODO
 Add more (simulated) sensor information...
- - Absolute position measurements for a few nodes from 'GNSS'
+ - Add absolute position measurement output to README
  - Offset IMU and GNSS measurement frames, and then estimate (refine as part of optimisation)
  - Nicer input arguments!
  - Tidy noise generation parts